sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-quicker.md

 Extract data from an example document
 =====

+TODOs:

+- add a link to this quickstart from the last cheatsheet??

+- add a link to this quickstart at the top of the getting started explaining this is quick vs the GSG is conceptual.

+- fix all links

 1. Get an account at [sensible.so](https://www.sensible.so/get-early-access).
 2. Clone a code sample in your preferred language:
   - [Python](https://github.com/fscelliott/sens-code-example) TODO: take the code sample below and put in dir and verify it works.